 - December 19: Museum educator Neha Gidvani takes you into the weird and wonderful world of extreme mammals.

-Our youngest visitors may also enjoy:
+Our youngest visitors also enjoy these areas of the Museum:

 - AstroTot Training, Space Odyssey, Level 1: Strap on a jet-pack and take off for space from the kid-sized shuttle flight deck.